w3f/polkadot-wiki/docs/maintain-guides-how-to-chill.md

 sidebar_label: How to Chill
 ---

-Stakers can be any one of the three states: validating, nominating, or chilling.
+Stakers can be in any one of the three states: validating, nominating, or chilling.
 When a staker wants to temporarily pause their active engagement in staking, but does not want to unbond their funds, they can choose to "chill" their involvement and keep their funds staked.